ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#3 User stories.md

 >
 >**Acceptance criteria:**
 >
+>- The information is divided, from big containers to smaller:
+>Big container contains:
+> Description, Medium container contains:
+> Little amount of information, Smaller container contains:
+> Big amount of information.
 >- There is a tool that could take me to direct content (ex. search bar), it's not hard to find and use.
->- Inside the article: The information is divided in subtitles.
->- Inside the article: The information is presented inside dropdown menus, with icons and names.
+>- Inside the medium and small content: The information is presented inside dropdown menus, with icons and names.

 - ## USER STORIE_03